mdspro15/ft_printf/README.md

 Your function has to handle the following conversions: cspdiuxX%

-# What is variadic function ?
+# Variadic function
-A function that can accept a variable number of arguments.
-It takes one fixed argument and then any number of arguments can can be passed. https://www.geeksforgeeks.org/variadic-functions-in-c/
+A function that can accept a variable number of arguments. <br>
+It takes one fixed argument and then any number of arguments can can be passed.<br>
+I have read through this website to understand it. <br>
+https://www.geeksforgeeks.org/variadic-functions-in-c/